 Violating these China employment requirements results in hefty fines and termination of the employment contract.
 It can also lead to deportation of your US team members.

 The first step to helping your team members obtain legal work permits is by supplying them with an official job offer.
-You can also transfer the process over to a third-party resource by using International PEO.
+You can also transfer the process over to a third-party resource by using Global Employer of Record.
 This service also helps employers draft employment agreements that take care of specifications for their target country.

 If you’re considering a move into China, we suggest working with a partner to combat these employment hurdles.
 The EOR services mentioned in this post reduce the headaches businesses deal with during overseas operations.
 Contact us to learn more!